Despite bans, Giphy hosts self-harm and child abuse content – TechCrunch

 Image search engine Giphy bills itself as providing a “fun and safe way” to search and create animated GIFs.
 But despite its ban on illicit content, the site is littered with self-harm and child sex abuse imagery, TechCrunch has learned.

-A new report from Israeli online child protection startup L1ght — previously AntiToxin Technologies — has uncovered a host of toxic content hiding within the popular GIF-sharing community, including illegal child abuse content, depictions of rape, and other toxic imagery associated with topics like white supremacy and hate speech.
+A new report from Israeli online child protection startup L1ght — previously AntiToxin Technologies — has uncovered a host of toxic content hiding within the popular GIF-sharing community, including illegal child abuse content, depictions of rape and other toxic imagery associated with topics like white supremacy and hate speech.
 The report, shared exclusively with TechCrunch, also showed content encouraging viewers into unhealthy weight loss and glamorizing eating disorders.

 TechCrunch verified some of the company’s findings by searching the site using certain keywords.
-(We did not search for terms that may have returned child sex abuse content as doing so would be illegal.)
+(We did not search for terms that may have returned child sex abuse content, as doing so would be illegal.)
 Although Giphy blocks many hashtags and search terms from returning results, search engines like Google and Bing still cache images with certain keywords.

 When we tested using several words associated with illicit content, Giphy sometimes showed content from its own results.
 When it didn’t return any banned materials, search engines often returned a stream of would-be banned results.

 L1ght develops advanced solutions to combat online toxicity.
 Through its tests, one search of illicit material returned 195 pictures on the first search page alone.
 L1ght’s team then followed tags from one item to the next, uncovering networks of illegal or toxic content along the way.
-The tags themselves were often innocuous in order help users escape detection, but they served as a gateway to the toxic material.
+The tags themselves were often innocuous in order to help users escape detection, but they served as a gateway to the toxic material.

 Many of the more extreme content — including images of child sex abuse — are said to have been tagged using keywords associated with known child exploitation sites.

-We are not publishing the hashtags, search terms, or sites used to access the content, but we passed on the information to the National Center for Missing and Exploited Children, a national non-profit established by Congress to fight child exploitation.
+We are not publishing the hashtags, search terms or sites used to access the content, but we passed on the information to the National Center for Missing and Exploited Children, a national nonprofit established by Congress to fight child exploitation.

 Simon Gibson, Giphy’s head of audience, told TechCrunch that content safety was of the “utmost importance” to the company and that it employs “extensive moderation protocols.”
 He said that when illegal content is identified, the company works with the authorities to report and remove it.